makrai/notes/farha-22-iSarcasm-semeval.md

   data provided here
 * label smoothing

-## 5.3 Subtask A (Sarcasm Detection) Arabic.
+## 5.3 Subtask A: Sarcasm Detection in Arabic.
 Tab 7

-* extensive use of Arabic pre-trained language models such as MARBERT (Abdul-Mageed+ 2021).
-We created
+* extensive use of Arabic pre-trained LMs such as MArBert (Abdul-Mageed+ 2021).
 * two baselines for this task, the first is a Bert-based model and the other is an SVM model.
 We
   * fine-tuned MARBERT for 6 epochs with a learning rate of 5e-5
   * SVM model, we used uni-gram features
   * Both models were trained without the non-sarcastic phrasing
 * leaderboard
-  1. the top team CS-UM6P (El Mahdaouy+ 2022a) achieved an F 1 sarcastic of 0.563
+  1. the top team CS-UM6P (El Mahdaouy+ 2022a) achieved an F 1 sarc of 0.563
     * MARBERT, attention layer, and a classifier.
 They applied the attention to
     * The classifier, which is composed of one hidden layer, is fed the concatenation of the pooled output of the encoder and the